 Above is Ben and I at Siam Rice Cookery School in Chang Mai, Northern Thailand.
 I absolutely loved this day and it was one of the major highlights of our whole trip.
 A Thai cooking class had been on my list from the very early days of our travel planning, so I really couldn’t wait to book onto this course as soon as we hit Thailand.

 We had travelled into Thailand from Laos, a very interesting part of our journey. – (This was back when tubing along the Nam Song River was unregulated and still a very big thing, – crazy times).
 But prior to this we had been in Cambodia, battling through the hot and humid climate, being awestruck at the buildings and architecture, and mostly having a bloody good time scoffing our faces.
 My experience of Cambodian food is on a par to my Thai culinary experience.
-So, although I am sharing my Thai green curry first – some Cambodian goodies will be following shortly!
+So, although I am sharing my fragrant and creamy Thai green curry first – some Cambodian goodies will be following shortly!

 And even buy some extras.